MaxGaussDev/CCouchConnect/README.md

 #Bulk methods:

 There are two bulk methods currently.
-Adding and Deleteing multiple documents in a single request:
+Adding and Deleting multiple documents in a single request:

 ```
-// some document from the database
+// some documents
 $documentsArray = array($document1, $document2, $document3,...);

 // add multiple new documents